axioned/handbook/docs/processes/delivery/Continous/github-action/github-action-for-wordpress.md

 To begin building your CI/CD pipeline, open the GitHub Actions tab in your repository’s top navigation bar.

-You should see a list of CI/CD and workflow automation templates that match the technology your project uses
+Under Github Action you will find list of templates from you can choose as per your project techstack.

 #### A CI/CD workflows include:
 - <u>**A development workflow**</u>